qhengncsu/TuckerL2E/README.md

 7. Navigate to "[path of repo]/TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "[path of repo]/TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts
 Now you are ready to try out the scripts!
-(Remember to swith the working directory back to the respository folder after step 4)
+(Remember to swith the working directory back to [path of repo] after step 4)

 8. "generate_figure_2_subplot_[i].m" (i=1,2,3,4) will help you recreate the four subplots of Figure 2 in the paper (using only one random replicate).
 9. "generate_figure_6.m" will help you recreate Figure 6 in the paper.